shannah/jdeploy/README.md

 ## Usage

-In terminal, navigate to your Java project directory.
-Then.
+In terminal, navigate to a directory containing an executable .jar file or a .war file that you would like to publish.

 ~~~~
 $ jdeploy init
 ~~~~

+This will generate a package.json file with settings to allow you to publish the app to npm.

 **Install app locally on your machine.**